-Interlocking Pavers Installation in San Diego
+Interlocking Pavers Installation in San Diego and Orange County

 The avenues that link your home to the world say something about you — pavers are a great way to make that statement overwhelmingly positive.
 There are a number of reasons to invest in interlocking pavers for the outdoor surfaces that surround your home.
 Eye-catching styles, ease of maintenance and quick installation are some significant factors that contribute to why you would want to choose pavers over brick or concrete for your driveway, walkway or pool deck.

 What Are Interlocking Pavers?

 Commonly made from concrete or cement, interlocking pavers are linked connected pieces of pavement (generally uniform in shape) laid together like a lattice.
 Often these resemble cobblestone.
 Because they join through grooves, they do not need to be mortared in place like brick and they avoid the inconvenience of pouring concrete.
 They generally lay in specialized packed sand that allows for them to expand and contract with the natural flow of the ground over seasons and through weather events.
 Installation is usually much easier than other construction materials as well.

 Pavers are available for homeowners in many styles and are therefore perfect for those that appreciate design and decor.
 They can be easily matched to existing exterior colors and textures as well as an overall outdoor visual/landscaping theme.
 Brick, asphalt, or poured concrete simply does not have that versatility.
 If you are someone who likes to keep a consistent look there is likely a paver pattern that makes sense for you.
 The ability to choose patterns, styles, and textures is both an aesthetic benefit and also a chance to make sure that any safety concerns regarding traction or visibility around the home are taken care of.